Jones gets 27th career shutout, Kraken beat Canadiens 4-0 - WHIZ News

 MONTREAL (AP) — Vince Dunn and Eeli Tolvanen each had a goal and an assist, Martin Jones stopped 21 shots for his second shutout of the season as the Seattle Kraken beat the Montreal Canadiens 4-0 on Monday night for their fifth straight win.

 Daniel Sprong and Matty Beniers also scored, and Yanni Gourde had two assists in his return to his home province of Quebec.
-The Kraken have outscored opponents 26-8 during their win streak.
+The Kraken are now 4-0 on a seven-game trip to open the new year and have outscored opponents 26-8 during their overall win streak.

+“It’s a difficult month, right?”
+Kraken coach Dave Hakstol said.
+“You’re gonna get into rhythms like this where you’re gonna be busy and play a lot of hockey, so it’s nice that we’ve been able to start it off successfully.
+That feels good.

+“Probably one of the bigger strengths of our group has been being able to enjoy the moment for a little while and then turn the page.”

 Jones had six saves in the first period, nine in the second and six in the third to get his 27th career shutout.